AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 - A private state variable (of type `Singleton`, `ImmutableSingleton` or `Set`) may be declared in storage.
 - Every note contains (as a 'header') the contract address and storage slot of the state variable to which it "belongs".
 A note is said to "belong" to a private state if the storage slot of the private state matches the storage slot contained in the note's header.
+  - The header provides information that helps the user interpret the note's data.
+Without it the user would have to figure out where it belongs by brute-forcing the address and contract space.
   - Management of this 'header' is abstracted-away from developers who use the `ImmutableSingleton`, `Singleton` and `Set` types.
 - A private state variable is colloquially said to "point" to one or many notes (depending on the type), if those note(s) all "belong" to that private state, and those note(s) haven't-yet been nullified.
 - An `ImmutableSingleton` will point to _one_ note over the lifetime of the contract. ("One", hence "Singleton").
 This note is a struct of information that is persisted forever.